 - an optional

-Bundlewith arguments for your Loader and - a LoaderCallbacks interface
+with arguments for your Loader and - a LoaderCallbacks interface

 You might need the ID for further method calls.
 So using a final static field for the ID makes your code more readable.
-The Bundle can be used to pass additional arguments to your Loader, but isn’t used by the CursorLoader.
-The third argument, the callback interface, will be covered in detail later on.
+The Bundle can be used to pass additional arguments to your Loader, but isn't used by the CursorLoader

-The initLoader() method creates a new Loader only if for this ID none has been created previously.
-Keep in mind that Android deals with configuration changes for you, thus a simple change in orientation is enough to trigger a new call to initLoader().
-In this case the method returns the existing instance and your query is not executed again.
+method creates a new Loader only if for this ID none has been created previously.
+Keep in mind that Android deals with configuration changes for you, thus a simple change in orientation is enough to trigger a new call to initLoader()

 restartLoader()